Brock University: Athletics

+To date, the Badgers have won 47 national championships and 94 provincial championships, with exceptional success in wrestling.

 Scholarships and bursaries

 The Government of Canada sponsors an Aboriginal Bursaries Search Tool that lists over 680 scholarships, bursaries, and other incentives offered by governments, universities, and industry to support Aboriginal post-secondary participation.
-Brock University scholarships for Aboriginal, First Nations and Métis students include: Enbridge Aboriginal Bursary;

-Over 150 Brock University Donor Awards are available with a combined total of over $500,000.
+Over 150 Brock University Donor Awards are available, with a combined total of over $500,000.

-The University also offers current students with funding opportunities to study internationally on a variety of Research, language and student exchange programs.
+The university also offers current students with funding opportunities to study internationally on a variety of research, language and student exchange programs.

 Notable alumni

 With 96,000 alumni around the world, graduates are represented by the Brock University Alumni Association.
 The Alumni Association is an autonomous organization run by a volunteer Board of Directors.